JCCs in 26 states and one Canadian province have received nearly 70 bomb threats this year

 In a statement, the FBI said the bureau and the Justice Department’s Civil Rights Division are “investigating possible civil rights violations in connections with threats to Jewish Community Centers across the country.”

-On Tuesday, the Simon Wiesenthal Center urged Attorney General Jeff Sessions to appoint a special task force to catch the culprit, or culprits, behind the bomb threats.
+The Simon Wiesenthal Center has urged Attorney General Jeff Sessions to appoint a special task force to catch the culprit, or culprits, behind the bomb threats.

 Several JCC sources said the FBI has told them it is investigating the calls as hate crimes.
 Online, another term has circulated: “telephone terrorism.”